The NYU Innovation Venture Fund makes its 16th investment in camera rental marketplace, KitSplit.

 The NYU Innovation Venture Fund invested in KitSplit along with Hearst Media, Broadway Video Ventures, Entrepreneurs Roundtable, WTI, the scout fund for Social Capital, the scout fund for Index Ventures, Joanne Wilson, and Mike Krieger (Founder of Instagram).

 The rise in video consumption across the internet is a trend that has persisted with 80% of all internet traffic expected to be video by 2019, up 64% from 2014.
 Facebook reported that its users watched a combined 100 million hours of video content per day and 500 million of its users watched Facebook video each day.
 At over a billion users, YouTube reaches more 18-34-year-olds than any cable network across the United States.
-As Facebook, YouTube, Vimeo, Hulu, Netflix and others decentralize video distribution, the landscape has shifted from vertical creation and distribution from large media conglomerates (Fox, Disney, etc.) to a horizontal landscape comprised of studio houses, freelancers and pro-amateur filmmakers that can create, distribute and monetize video content without the support of a large studio or budget.
+As Facebook, YouTube, Vimeo, Hulu, Netflix and others decentralize video distribution with the help of music video production unit, the landscape has shifted from vertical creation and distribution from large media conglomerates (Fox, Disney, etc.) to a horizontal landscape comprised of studio houses, freelancers and pro-amateur filmmakers that can create, distribute and monetize video content without the support of a large studio or budget.

 As these industry shifts occur in tandem with the demand for high-quality content, audio and video gear and equipment will be needed by freelancers, pro-amateurs, studios and production houses, but at an affordable price point and readily accessible.
 This is the gap that Kitsplit fills by bringing a traditionally brick-and-mortar industry online for the first time.